Src-2004/16-bit-comparator-with-3-inputs/README.md

 Project Objective:
 To develop a high-speed, low-latency digital comparator that compares 16-bit binary numbers and outputs:

- 1.The largest value among A, B, and C
+The largest value among A, B, and C

- 2.The flag or identifier of the maximum input (e.g., Max = A, Max = B, or Max = C) 3.Optional: equality flags in case two or more values are equal
+The flag or identifier of the maximum input (e.g., Max = A, Max = B, or Max = C)

+Optional: equality flags in case two or more values are equal